-Year ended 31 December 2011 As previously reported €m Adjustment €m Restated €m a) Net interest income Interest payable Administrative expenses (1,110) (21) (1,131) Amortisation of intangible assets (25) 21 (4) b) Administrative expenses Restructuring costs (304) 37 (37) (267) (37)
+Year ended 31 December 2011 As previously reported Adjustment Restated

+€m €m €m

+a) Net interest income

+Interest payable (1,110) (21) (1,131)

+Administrative expenses

+Amortisation of intangible assets (25) 21 (4)

+b) Administrative expenses (304) 37 (267)

+Restructuring costs - (37) (37)

-a) The €21m restated from administrative expenses to net interest income relates to the amortisation of the core deposit intangible, as disclosed in note 22.
+a) The €21m restated from administrative expenses to net interest income relates to the amortisation of the core deposit intangible, as disclosed in note 21.
 This is now presented as interest payable as the core deposit intangible arose from the acquisition of the deposit book of business of Irish Nationwide Building Society which are interest bearing liabilities, and more appropriately reflects the cost of the funding of these liabilities.